sidaw/nbsvm/README.md

 ## Comments
-- It is deeply humbling and encouraging for me to see others finding this work helpful and implementing it.
 - While many experiments have been ran for this task, performance is really all about regularization, and even the simplest model (Naive Bayes) would fit the training set perfectly.
 As far as I know, there is no good theory for why things even work in this case of non-sparse weights and p>>n.
-- Despite a number of highly cited papers that experimented on these same datasets, it is unclear if any of the complicated, deep learning models today are doing significantly more than bag of words on these datasets:
+- It is unclear if any of the complicated deep learning models today are doing significantly more than bag of words on these datasets:
   - As far as I know, none of these results are impressively better (usually about 1%)
-  - Available compute power, engineering competence, and software infrastructure are vastly better for neural models
+  - Available compute power, engineering competence, and software infrastructure are vastly better for deep learning
   - Difference in enthusiasm level: no one seems to try very hard pushing basic models to the available compute power / hardware
-  - These factors makes it difficult to judge whats going on.
 - Bag of words models run in few seconds or less, and behaves predictably for a different test distribution.
+- It is very encouraging for me to see others finding this work helpful and implementing it.
 - Another [example](http://arxiv.org/abs/1512.02167) of bag of words going strong in 2015.

+## References

 For technical details see [our paper](wang12simple.pdf) and [our talk](wang12simple_slides.pdf).